zd819/TerraDemoChanges/README.md

 ## Frontend

-The frontend was developed using React
+The frontend was developed using React with the possibility to use React-Native for any future mobile application.

 ## Links